ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 Page Builder allows you to create highly customizable websites.
 You can build modifiable and targeted landing pages, that meet your needs.
 Each dynamic blocks has its own settings, properties and design that you can set up in your way to customize the content appearing on the page.
-Additionaly, if you feel comfortable with your technical skills, you can configure your own elements, for example, new customized layout.
+Additionaly, if you feel comfortable with your technical skills, you can configure your own elements, for example, new customized layout or block.

 ### Increase sales with highly personalized campaigns